Speaker Biographies

 Jan J. Molenaar MD, PhD

 Jan Molenaar is a professor at the department of pharmaceutical sciences at the Utrecht University and a group leader in the Princess Maxima Center for pediatric oncology.
 His group is aiming at translational research in pediatric solid tumors.
 Molecular and immunologic findings are translated in new therapeutic interventions to improve curation with optimal quality of life.
 His group has initiated the iTHER precision medicine program for pediatric cancer patients in the Netherlands and his team is running the Maxima compound screening facility.
-Jan is the chair of the European ITCC (Innovative Treatments for Children with Cancer) solid committee, a member of the SIOPEN New Drug Development steering committee and a member of the Princes Maxima Clinical Research Committee.
+Jan is the co-chair of the European ITCC (Innovative Therapies for Children and Adolescents with Cancer) solid committee, a member of the SIOPEN New Drug Development steering committee and a member of the Princes Maxima Clinical Research Committee.

 Dr. Dominik Karres